Skip to main content

 B. An intermittent or reduced leave schedule is available under the Family and Medical Leave Act .
 The employee must attempt to schedule the leave so as not to disrupt the University's operations.
 The University may require the employee to transfer temporarily (not to exceed the family and medical leave period) to an alternative position that better accommodates recurring periods of absence or a part-time schedule, provided the position provides equivalent pay and benefits.

-C. An eligible employee must use all applicable accrued paid leave balances (including sick leave and vacation) while taking family and medical leave, unless the employee is receiving worker's compensation benefits.
+C. An eligible employee must use all applicable accrued paid leave balances (including sick leave and vacation) while taking family and medical leave, unless the employee is receiving temporary disability benefit payments or worker's compensation benefits.
 The use of accrued sick leave is, however, restricted to those circumstances that would otherwise qualify the employee for sick leave usage under State law and University rules and regulations governing the use of sick leave (MAPP 02.02.03).
 The employee may choose to use accrued compensatory time instead of unpaid family and medical leave, but may not be required to do so.
 Any Fair Labor Standards Act (FLSA) compensatory time (1.5) taken for a Family Medical Leave (FML) purpose or reason may be counted against the employee's family and medical leave entitlement.

 E. An employee on Workers' Compensation who wishes to continue to receive state insurance premium sharing is required to apply for family and medical leave.